15 CFPs share their best advice

 DON'T make big decisions, especially about housing.

 "Retirement is a big change and new retirees should expect to spend some time adjusting," says Colley.
 "While downsizing and making other lifestyle changes can be a fun and sometimes necessary part of retirement (i.e. to lower the cost of living), this is something that can be put off for a year or more to ease the adjustment period."
 Instead of buying a new place or paying off the old one in one fell swoop, Colley suggests taking time to consider your new needs: "Do you still need to live in a spacious home?
 Should you downsize to help with your retirement expenses, move to be closer to the grandkids, relocate to a sunny locale or a less-expensive state?"

 Another big decision to put off?
 Making large cash donations to your kids and grandkids. "[Postpone] contributing to a grandchild's 529 plan or other form of gifting to your grandchildren," says Hendricks.
 "Make sure you have your personal finances under control first."

 Take the Next Step:

 - Just because you retire, it doesn't mean that your strengths retire with you.
 They could actually be put to good use in your new found retirement life.
-Find out here how to put them to good use.
+Learn how to put them to good use.

 Share your thoughts about this article with the editor.